fatedier/frp/README.md

 * Sorry for my poor English.
 Improvements for this document are welcome, even some typo fixes.
 * If you have great ideas, send an email to fatedier@gmail.com.

-**Note: We prefer you to give your advise in [issues](https://github.com/fatedier/frp/issues), so others with a same question can search it quickly and we don't need to answer them repeatedly.**
+**Note: We prefer you to give your advice in [issues](https://github.com/fatedier/frp/issues), so others with a same question can search it quickly and we don't need to answer them repeatedly.**

 ## Donation